Retrodad0001/EasyDbMigrator/README.md

 # Latest news

 ## 1.1.0 :
- - added support for .net core 3.1 and .net 5
+ - added support for .net core 3.1 (until LTS) and .net 5
+ - updated .net packages
+ - updated external packages
+ - updated to latest .net 3.1.x and 5.0.x with security updates

 The software can only be used for integrationtesting.
 Running manual migrations and using it in CI/CD pipelines is under-construction
 # INFO: